mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

         return output_h, output_g
 ```

-Here is the implementation details of the core relative positional attention operations.
+In the following, we will have the implementation details of the core relative positional attention operations ( i.e., `rel_attn_core`).
 Note that the backbone of this, is the scaled Dot-Product Attention described in [Transformer](https://arxiv.org/pdf/1706.03762.pdf), and shown in Fig. 6. :

 $$ \text{Attention}(Q, K, V) = \text{softmax}(\frac{Q K^\top}{\sqrt{d_k}})V $$